Turkoman (horse): Racing career

 Turkoman was lightly raced at two, winning only a six-furlong maiden race at Hollywood Park.

 At three, he won the Grade III Affirmed Handicap, placed second in the Grade I Travers Stakes, was second in the Grade I Swaps Stakes, finished second in the California Derby, and was third in the Breeders' Cup Classic behind winner Proud Truth and Gate Dancer.

 At four, he started the season with a win in the Tallahassee Handicap in 1:08 1/5 for six furlongs.
 He beat Preakness Stakes winner Gate Dancer in both the Widener Handicap, which he set a track record in 1:58 3/5, and the Oaklawn Handicap with Chris McCarron aloft.
 In perhaps his best race, Turkoman outdueled Precisionist down the stretch for a win in the Marlboro Cup Invitational Handicap.
 He then finished second to Crème Fraiche in the Jockey Club Gold Cup.
 In the Breeders Cup Classic with jockey Pat Day substitute riding for the injured Chris McCarron, coming from far back his late rally fell short of catching front-runner Skywalker though he once again finished ahead of Precisionist.
 These performances saw him clinch the 1986 U.S. Champion Older Male Horse.

 Retirement

 Upon retirement in 1987, Turkoman was initially sent to Circle H Ranch in California and then relocated in 2004 to Mira Loma Thoroughbred Farm in Riverside County where he stood at stud until the farm closed in 2006.
 He is pensioned at E. A. Ranches in Santa Ysabel.

-He is a successful sire with graded stakes race winners Turk Passer, Man From Wicklow, Peruvian 3 year old Champion Captain Garfio, Personal Merit, and Miss Turkana.
+He was the sire of graded stakes race winners Turk Passer, Man From Wicklow, Peruvian three-year-old Champion Captain Garfio, Personal Merit, and Miss Turkana.